catraboom/project-alarm-application/WARNING/privacy.md

-# THIS IS A DECLARATION THAT:
+### THIS IS A DECLARATION THAT:
-Time and date data is vital is project's usage.
+Time and date data is vital to the project's usage and therefore must be accessed.